APylkevych/Course-work/README.md

-# Course-work-
+# Course-work
 Course work on C++
 The program's functionality consists in creating/editing/deleting files with information about students + graphical display of data from files and the possibility of interactive interaction.
 Additional functionality is the possibility of displaying students by their faculty or course and having a built-in dictionary.
 All tasks that were set have been implemented.